 - iOS—Images in the device gallery

-Attaching knowledge articles
+To attach knowledge articles

 The incident might or might not be resolved, but the service desk agent can send a knowledge article that will help customer to resolve the issue.
-He can send the article that is pinned to the incident.
+He can send an article that is pinned to the incident.

 - Knowledge articles are sent as PDFs.
 However, files attached to the knowledge article such as videos, animated images, and other files are not converted into PDF and are not included in the email.